skyformat99/flow-rt/doc/introduction.md

     override void error(Throwable thr) {}

-    /** assigns space to deliver an unicast to configured entity in its space. it notes if signal was accepted into context.unicast */ override void run() {
+    /** assigns space to deliver an unicast to configured entity in its space. it notes if signal was accepted into aspect.unicast */ override void run() {
-        auto cfg = this.context!TestSendingConfig;
-        auto ctx = this.context!TestSendingContext;
+        auto asp = this.aspect!TestSendingAspect;
-        ctx.unicast = this.send(new TestUnicast, cfg.dstEntity, cfg.dstSpace);
+        asp.unicast = this.send(new TestUnicast, asp.dstEntity, asp.dstSpace);
     }
 }

 /** ... */
 class AnycastSendingTestTick : Tick {
     override void run() {
-        auto cfg = this.context!TestSendingConfig;
-        auto ctx = this.context!TestSendingContext;
+        auto asp = this.aspect!TestSendingAspect;
-        ctx.anycast = this.send(new TestAnycast, cfg.dstSpace);
+        asp.anycast = this.send(new TestAnycast, asp.dstSpace);
     }
 }